hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter15.md

 ![15_1](res/15_1.png)

-We require that every transaction `request` a lock in an appropriate mode on data item $Q$, depending on the types of operations that it will perform on $Q$.
+We require that every transaction `request` a lock in an appropriate mode on the data item $Q$, depending on the types of operations that it will perform on $Q$.
 The transaction makes the request to the concurrency-control manager.
 The transaction can proceed with the operation only after the concurrency-control manager `grants` the lock to the transaction.
-The use of these two lock modes allows multiple transactions to read a data item but limits write access to just one transaction at a time.
+The use of these two lock modes allows multiple transactions to read a data item, but limits write access to just one transaction at a time.

 To state this more generally, given a set of lock modes, we can define a `compatibility function` on them as follows: Let $A$ and $B$ represent arbitrary lock modes.
 Suppose that a transaction $T_i$ requests a lock of mode $A$ on item $Q$ on which transaction $T_j (T_i \neq T_j)$ currently holds a lock of mode $B$.
 If transaction $T_i$ can be granted a lock on $Q$ immediately, in spite of the presence of the mode $B$ lock, then we say mode $A$ is `compatible` with mode $B$.
 Such a function can be represented conveniently by a matrix.